 With this in mind, we chose to go with a wide tooth option for our wooden beard comb.
 Plus, the rounded teeth allow the comb to glide through the hair, detangling easily without damaging it.
 We’ve seen cheap combs with square edges, again like the mould line, this can damage the hair shaft.

 The Braw Beard comb is made from sandalwood which is light but very robust, it smells great too.
-The comb is wedge shaped for comfort and is pocket sized so it’s easily carried with you if needed.
+Additionally, the comb is wedge shaped for comfort and is pocket sized so it’s easily carried with you if needed.
 It combs with a protective pouch too.

 What our customers say: